unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 These resources provide contextual help and training for translators:

 #### **Translation Notes (TN)**
-**What they contain**: Verse-by-verse explanations for difficult, ambiguous, or culturally complex passages throughout the Bible.
+**What they contain**: Verse-by-verse explanations for difficult, ambiguous, or culturally complex passages throughout the Bible that require special attention for accurate translation.

-**Purpose**: Provide specific guidance for translating challenging passages, including alternative translation options, cultural background, and theological clarifications.
+**Purpose**: Provide specific guidance for translating challenging passages, including alternative translation options, cultural background, theological clarifications, and explanations of figures of speech or grammatical constructions.

-**Why translators need them**: Many passages in Scripture require specialized knowledge to translate accurately - these notes provide that expertise in a targeted, practical format.
+**Why translators need them**: Many passages in Scripture require specialized knowledge about language, culture, or context to translate accurately - these notes provide that expertise in a practical format that can be adapted for different gateway languages.

 **Example**: For a metaphor like "God is my rock," a note would explain that this refers to God as a source of protection and stability, not a literal stone.

 #### **Translation Words (TW)**
-**What they contain**: Comprehensive definitions and explanations of key biblical, theological, and cultural terms that appear throughout Scripture.
+**What they contain**: Comprehensive definitions and explanations of key biblical, theological, and cultural terms that appear throughout Scripture, focusing on how these words are used in the Bible rather than modern dictionary definitions.

-**Purpose**: Ensure translators understand important concepts consistently across the entire Bible.
+**Purpose**: Ensure translators understand important biblical concepts consistently across the entire Bible, providing biblical context for terms that may not be used in everyday life or may have different meanings in modern usage.

-**Why translators need them**: Terms like "covenant," "righteousness," or "Sabbath" carry specific meanings that must be translated consistently throughout Scripture.
+**Why translators need them**: Many biblical terms like "covenant," "righteousness," or "Sabbath" carry specific biblical meanings that differ from modern usage and must be translated consistently throughout Scripture to preserve the integrity of biblical concepts.

 **Example**: The entry for "covenant" would explain the biblical concept of formal agreements between God and people, with examples from throughout Scripture.